anshadrazak/bitumen-mapping-in-javascript/README.md

-# Bitumen.js
+# Bitumen Mapping in JavaScript

-Bitumen.js is a JavaScript asynchronous relational overlay system that synchronizes mutable object states using viscosity-based propagation instead of deep cloning.
+Bitumen Mapping is a JavaScript asynchronous relational overlay system that synchronizes mutable object states using viscosity-based propagation instead of deep cloning.

 ---